 From the untamed wilderness of Northern Siberia all the way to the Birch forests of North America, the Chaga mushroom has been used for millennia for its powerful immune-boosting properties.
 Indigenous cultures across the northern hemisphere consider this mushroom to be one of the most powerful medicines in the forest… and the science now agrees.

 Known scientifically as Inonotus obliquus, Chaga is one of the most promising mushrooms yet discovered.
-It contains the highest levels of antioxidants of any mushroom (more that most plants as well).
+It contains the highest levels of antioxidants of any mushroom (more than most plants as well).
 This alone makes it extremely special, as antioxidants are vital for fighting off free radicals – which attack our healthy cells and make us sick.

 When you add Chaga’s antibacterial, antiviral, and anti-inflammatory properties to the mix, your immune system gets the solid protective barrier it needs to stay healthy year round.